JulianHysi/personal-blog/README.md

 <!-- add here a link to the blog, and a screenshot of it -->

 ### Features include:
-- create, edit and delete an account/profile, reset password
+- create, edit and delete an account/profile
-- auth system
+- auth system, reset password
 - create, edit and delete posts (admin only)
 - create, edit and delete books (admin only)
 - comment on a post (users only)
 - full-text search posts
-- add tags to the post when you create it
+- add tags to the post when you create it, update tags
 - view posts (by user, by tag, sorted by date, paginated)

 ### Tech stack: